cea-hpc/mpc/mpcframework/ROOT.md

 Support for debugging user-level MPC threads is provided thanks to an implementation of the libthread_db and a patch to the GNU Debugger (GDB).
 It allows to manage user-level threads in GDB and all GUIs based on GDB.
-It is also compatible with SUN’s DBX debugger.
+It is also compatible with Allinea/ARM DDT debugger (and SUN’s DBX debugger).

 ### Thread safety ###